 We are pleased that you have decided to visit your National Park!
 As guardians of your park, we want to ensure that you and your students enjoy your visit and have a successful, educational experience.
 Perry's Victory and International Peace Memorial has several educational opportunities for your school group.

-Your first stop to visit should be the Visitor Center.
+Your first stop should be the park's Visitor Center.
 Here you will find exhibits about the War of 1812, the Battle of Lake Erie, the peace that came out of the war, and the building of the memorial.
-Also in the Visitor Center groups should see the 15 minute film titled The Battle of Lake Erie.
-With this starting point students will have a better understanding and appreciation for the memorial.
+Also in the Visitor Center groups should see the 15 minute film "The Battle of Lake Erie".
+Starting their visit watching the film, students will have a better understanding and appreciation for the Memorial.

 Schedule Your Trip

 To schedule your visit to Perry's Victory and International Peace Memorial, please contact the park's school group coordinator by phone at (419) 285-2184 ex 1237 or by e-mail.